-FirstRand Namibia remains well capitalized with a total capital adequacy ratio of 18.9%, reflecting an increase on the prior year's 17.7%.
+First National Bank of Namibia Limited remains well capitalized with a total capital adequacy ratio of 17.6%, reflecting an increase on the prior year's 17.3%.
 This remains securely above both the regulatory requirement of 10.5% and the internal board approved target of 14.2%.
 Furthermore, it remains our philosophy to back economic risk with core equity.
-Our Tier 1 capital level increased to 14.8% (from 14.4%).
+Our Tier 1 capital level increased to 14.3% (from 13.8%).